serversideup/amplitudejs/README.md

 <input type="range" class="amplitude-song-slider" amplitude-singular-song-slider="true" value="0"/>
 ```

 Set the value to 0 right away so it's appropriately synced on page load.
-AmplitudeJS will update this
+Amplitude.js will update this
 with the time accordingly.
-The attribute 'amplitude-singular-song-slider="true"' lets AmplitudeJS know
+The attribute 'amplitude-singular-song-slider="true"' lets Amplitude.js know
 that there is a single control.

 To do multiple song sliders (in an environment where there are MANY songs that have their own display) add